syncfusion-content/uwp-docs/uwp/sfchart/Series.md

 ## Box and Whisker

-[`BoxAndWhiskerSeries`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.BoxAndWhiskerSeries.html) plots a combination of rectangle and lines to show the distribution of the dataset.
-The following code illustrates how to define the series in chart.
+[`BoxAndWhiskerSeries`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.BoxAndWhiskerSeries.html) plots a combination of rectangles and lines to show the distribution of data set.
+The following code demonstrates how to define the series in chart.

 {% tabs %}